Jacques Tourneur: Life

-Born in Paris, France, Tourneur was the son of Fernande Petit and film director Maurice Tourneur.
-At age 10, Jacques moved to the United States with his father.
-He started a career in cinema while still attending high school as an extra and later as a script clerk in various silent films.
+Tourneur was born in Paris, France, the son of Fernande Petit and film director Maurice Tourneur.
+At age 10, he moved to the United States with his father.
+Tourneur started a career in cinema while still attending high school as an extra and later as a script clerk in various silent films.
 Both Maurice and Jacques returned to France after his father worked on the film The Mysterious Island in 1925.

+Tourneur became estranged from his father after beginning an affair with his lover, the French actress Marguerite Christiane Virideau (1905-1993), notable for having supplied the voice for Snow White in the French release of the Disney classic.
+After moving to America, they married on 22 April 1934, remaining together until his death.

-Tourneur died in 1977, aged 73, in Bergerac, Dordogne, France.
+Jacques Tourneur died in 1977, aged 73, in Bergerac, Dordogne, France.

 Career

 Tourneur began work as an editor and assistant director.
 He made his debut as a director on the French film Tout ça ne vaut pas l'amour in 1931.
-Tourneur went to Hollywood in 1934 where he had a contract with MGM Studios.
+In 1934, Tourneur went to Hollywood, where he had a contract with MGM Studios.
 While working as the second unit director on the film A Tale of Two Cities he met film producer Val Lewton.

-Tourneur made his feature debut as director in the 1939 film They All Come Out.
+Tourneur made his American feature debut as director in the 1939 film They All Come Out.
 After Tourneur was dropped by MGM in 1941, he was picked up by Lewton to film several acclaimed low-budget horror films for RKO Studios including Cat People and I Walked with a Zombie.

-Cat People, although considered a B movie and made on a limited budget, was distinguished by a style of lighting and cinematography that has been imitated countless times.
+Cat People, his first commercial success, although considered a B movie and made on a limited budget, was distinguished by a style of lighting and cinematography that has been imitated countless times.
 Tourneur was promoted to the A-list at RKO, directing films including Out of the Past and Berlin Express.
 In the 1950s, Tourneur became a freelance director, filming various genre films including Wichita, Anne of the Indies, Way of a Gaucho, Nightfall, The Flame and the Arrow, Stars In My Crown and Night of the Demon.
 His last two films, made for American International Pictures and starring Vincent Price, were The Comedy of Terrors (1963) and War-Gods of the Deep (1965).

 After his final days working for film, Tourneur began directing television episodes.
 Tourneur filmed episodes of The Barbara Stanwyck Show, Bonanza, The Twilight Zone, and The Alaskans.
 Tourneur's final director credit was for an episode of T.H.E.
 Cat in 1966.
 Tourneur then retired and returned to France.